-For archives, museums, historical societies, heritage organizations, and even government agencies, it can be a big challenge to create and run the projects your organization needs to fulfill its mission, while meeting regulatory standards and stakeholder demands.
+For archives, museums, heritage organizations, historical societies, and government agencies, it can be a big challenge to create and run the projects.
+Projects are critical to your work because they’re vehicles to help your organization fulfill its mission, meet regulatory standards, and stakeholder demands.

 Question: Do you need help with an archival project?
-Click here to schedule a consultation.
+Click here to schedule a free consultation.

 Here are a few examples of how I can work with your organization.
 If you don’t see what you need on the list, please contact me to get support.

-- Preservation Practices: Find out the best way to preserve your collection, from artifacts, to paper, to photographs, to digital records.
+Preservation Practices: Recommend the best way to preserve your collection, from artifacts, to paper, to photographs, to digital records.

 Research and Exhibits: Research primary sources for historical information and deliver a genealogical report, exhibit proposal, or historical narratives.